Sm0n1/clayborne/README.md

 #### Polymorhism

+We will be using EnTT to handle most of the game state.
+For this reason there is little reason for using the polymorphism features of C++.
+The following section covers the cases when EnTT is not applicable.

 Always use templates and concepts over inheritence.
 Avoid explicit function/operator overloading.
-In general, avoid polymorphism.

 #### Arrays